Casebdev/sample-spa/readme.txt

 Client Side
 -----------
-This makes use of the browser environment with various libraries.
-Key elements are as follows
+This makes use of the browser environment.
+Key items to understand are as follows

-Document Object Model (DOM):  This is the browsers representation of the HTML page that has been loaded.
-Must have an in depth understanding of the structure and how to manipulate the DOM.
-This is key to creating a Single Page Application.

 HTML: The files that are used to generate content for display on a web browser.
-This is represnted internally by the browser as the DOM and is available for manipulation.
+This is represented internally by the browser as the DOM (see below) and is available for manipulation using javascript.

 CSS: The files that are used to control the styling of the HTML pages.
-This information is also represnted internally by the browser within the DOM and is avaiable for manipulation.
+This information is also represented internally by the browser within the DOM and is avaiable for manipulation using javascript.

 Javascript: The programming language of the browser.
 This allows the DOM to be manipulated.
 There are many libraries provided by te browser to manipulate the DOM and other features.

+Document Object Model (DOM):  This is the browser's representation of the HTML page that has been loaded.
+Must have an in depth understanding of the structure and how to manipulate the DOM.
+This is key to creating a Single Page Application.

 Server Side